 The serial interface can be reset by writing a series of 1s on the DIN input.
-If a Logic 1 is written to the ADT7311 line for at least 32 serial clock cycles, the serial interface is reset.
-This ensures that the interface can be reset to a known state if the interface gets lost due to a software error or some glitch in the system.
-Reset returns the interface to the state in which it is expecting a write to the communications register.
+If a Logic 1 is written to the ADT7320 DIN line for at least 32 serial clock cycles, the serial interface is reset.
+This ensures that the interface can be reset to a known state if the interface is lost due to a software error or a glitch in the system.
+A reset returns the interface to the state in which it expects a write to a communications register.
 This operation resets the contents of all registers to their power-on values.
-Following a reset, the user should allow a period of 500 μs before addressing the serial interface.
+Following a reset, allow a period of 500 μs before addressing the serial interface.